ajangir45/ajangir45/README.md

 ## Hi there 👋

+I'm Ashish Jangir.
+Senior Data Analyst with 6+ years of experience transforming raw data into actionable insights for global companies across industries like financial services, insurance, and consulting.
+My passion lies in solving complex business problems using Python, SQL, ETL Tools, Excel and data visualization tools like Power BI and Tableau.

+When I'm not crunching numbers, you'll find me exploring the latest trends in machine learning, data science, and business intelligence.

+Feel free to check out my projects and let's connect to collaborate on exciting data initiatives!

 <!--
 **ajangir45/ajangir45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.